lexanth/lexanth.github.io/src/content/blog/react-animation-part-1.md

 I have two preferred techniques for adding animation: CSS animations and React Spring.
 There are others which I'll touch on at the end.

+_Note that these techniques are all about React for the web, they don't apply to React Native._

 ## CSS Animations
 When writing CSS for my React apps, I prefer to use `styled-components`.
 CSS-in-JS makes a lot of sense to me, I like to keep all the code for delivering something in the same place if possible, so I don't see an immediate need to split it into a separate file based on technology.
 I also find that declaring everything effectively as a component encourages me to reuse bits more than e.g. CSS modules.
 And it just works.
 But everything I talk about in the rest of this would work with a different CSS-in-JS solution or separate CSS files.